albill/albill.github.com/_posts/2003-04-15-death-to-civil-servants.markdown

 ---
+author: admin
+date: '2003-04-15 22:36:00'
 layout: post
+slug: death-to-civil-servants
+status: publish
 title: Death to Civil Servants
-published: true
-meta:
-  ljID: "2232"
-tags:
+wordpress_id: '1352'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Well, I&apos;ve been up for about 24 hours now including 14 of them on planes and about seven or so of them in airpors in addition to that.
 I barely know where I am.